akshay-1612/pencil-Sketch/README.md

 # pencil-Sketch
-Convert the given image into a pencil sketch
+Convert the given image into a pencil sketch using python